Moving to Thailand

 When we asked people what advice they would give someone preparing to move to Thailand, they said:

 "If you plan to buy a condominium, do not bring the money with you.
 You will need proof that you transferred the money to Thailand.
-The main expat area is Sukhumvit Road, but if you are not in a high income bracket, then you might want to consider the outskirts of Bangkok or the provinces," said one expat in Bangkok.
+The main expat area is Sukhumvit Road, but if you are not in a high income bracket, then you might want to consider the outskirts of Bangkok or the provinces," explained one expat living in Bangkok, Thailand.

 "Expats should research and become familiar with cultural differences, including language and dress, before moving to Thailand.
 Expats should also obtain a Certificates of Residence and/or a Non-Immigrant Status visa for living and working in Thailand, as well as obtain valid health insurance and an international driver’s license.
 It’s also important to arrange transportation in advance to ensure timely transit upon arrival; look into public transportation and taxi services available.
 Additionally, research and consider any special accommodations that may need to be made for children and/or pets relocating with them.
-Lastly, familiarize yourself with the local area and amenities such as health care, education and banking resources," remarked one expat who made the move to Thailand.
+Lastly, familiarize yourself with the local area and amenities such as health care, education and banking resources," said one expat in Thailand.

 How do I find a place to live in Thailand?